Brochure: Advanced User Security Mapping

-Can users be assigned to aliases automatically?
+Can users automatically be assigned to aliases?

 How do I see what users have access to a security group and account?

-From AUSM's Retrieve Users With Access interface you can choose what security group, account and permission level you would like to view and a list is returned with users that have at least that much privilege.
-For example—if you want to see who can modify public documents, choose the public security group, the empty account (if accounts are enabled) and read/write permission.
+In AUSM's "Retrieve Users with Access" interface, you can choose what security group, account, and permission level you would like to view and a list is returned with users that have at least that much privilege.
+For example, if you'd like to see who can modify public documents, choose the public security group, the empty account (if accounts are enabled), and read/write permission.

-By default AD users are added to the Content Server when they first log in.
+By default, AD users are added to the Content Server when they first log in.
 With AUSM, new users can be added automatically through a synchronization process on a scheduled basis or can be manually initiated by an administrator.